top of page

 HEATING, VENTILATION, AIR CONDITIONING

 This paper gives best practices for preventing refrigerant leaks while installing heat pumps.
 Refrigerant charging and leak prevention are critical.
-Leaks contribute substantially to climate change...
+Leaks contribute ...

 Because heating is typically the highest single energy end use in multifamily buildings in New York State, the use of heat pumps is a primary electrification strategy.
-The decision whether to use VRFs...
+The decision to use VRFs...

-An anecdotal report of high energy savings at a 12-unit apartment building, resulting from the replacement of an old steam boiler with a new hot water (hydronic) boiler, led to a survey of similar ...
+An anecdotal report of high energy savings at a 12-unit apartment building, resulting from the replacement of an old steam boiler with a new hot water (hydronic) boiler, led to a survey of...

 LIGHTING

-This paper provides minimum standards and acceptable assumptions for energy savings when specifying LED lamps as replacements for general purpose screw-in A-shape incandescent...
+This paper provides minimum standards and assumptions for energy savings when specifying LED lamps as replacements for general purpose screw-in A-shape incandescent...

 Stairwell lighting offers opportunities for significant energy savings.
 Many stairwells have more illumination than is required for safety.
 Furthermore, many stairwells are illuminated continuously...